Nakilon/rasel/README.md

 # RASEL (Random Access Stack Esoteric Language)

-A programming language inspired by Befunge-93.
+A programming language inspired by Befunge.
 Currently only Read is random.
 Write is still possible only to the top of the stack.

 ## This implementation usage